 – HFC hosts immigration roundtables with community partners.

-– Awarded federal funding as part of a unique cross river collaboration between Access Matters, Congreso de Latinos Unidos, Inc. and HFC that provides comprehensive high-impact HIV prevention services reaching African American and Latino men (including men who have sex with men (MSM), high-risk heterosexual men and their partners in Camden and Philadelphia.
+– Awarded federal funding by the Centers for Disease Control and Prevention (CDC) as part of a unique cross-river collaboration between Access Matters, Congreso de Latinos Unidos, Inc. and HFC that provides comprehensive high-impact HIV prevention services reaching African American and Latino men (including men who have sex with men (MSM) and high-risk heterosexual men and their partners) in Camden and Philadelphia.

 – HFC wins second place in float contest at La Parada San Juan Bautista.

 – HFC welcomed a delegation from Autonomous University of the Yucatan (UADY) along with Rutgers School of Social Work to Camden.

 – The Horizon Foundation for New Jersey supports HFC capacity building with board development work.